How to write web content that actually sells

 When someone lands on your website, you have 5 seconds to answer three questions:

-- What is this? — What does your business do
+- What is this? — What your business does

-- What's in it for me? — What benefit does the visitor get
+- What's in it for me? — What benefit the visitor gets

-- What do I do now? — What's the next step
+- What do I do now? — What the next step is

-If your website doesn't answer these three questions in 5 seconds, the visitor leaves.
+If your site doesn't answer those three questions in 5 seconds, the visitor leaves.
+It doesn't matter if you have the best offer in your industry: if it isn't obvious immediately, it doesn't exist.

 Benefits, not features